AemonFatima/UniGrab-Frontend/README.md

 Admin.

 *Student Login
-If the user is a Student: the application asks for login credentials (//Enter credentials Rayan/Faraz) and after entering the valid credentials the application takes the user to the
+If the user is a Student: the application asks for login credentials  and after entering the valid credentials the application takes the user to the
 HomePage.

 Now the HomePage displays a search bar for searching universities and four option buttons to the user: